ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 the Climate and Environmental Sciences Division of the Office of Science in the Department of Energy.
 Due to this, and to ensure the toolkit has maximal impact a roadmap to chart development priorities for the next five years is needed and is the subject of this document.

+In summary, in five years time Py-ART will:

+1) Be coupled to a third party package for the easy calculation of three dimensional wind fields from multi-Doppler radars.

+2) Have a full suite of algorithms for producing summary statistics of radar volume contents.

+3) Either internally or by coupling to a third party codebase produce object tracks and information.

+4) Use the Cartopy backend for plotting data on a map.

+5) The introduction of a Radar
+Spectrum data model and class in Py-ART

+6) A clean up and improvement of existing phase processing and attenuation correction code.

+The details of these features is expanded on in sections 4 and 5.
 The roadmap document is broken down into:

 1) This introduction